Developing .NET Applications on Linux

 linux distros

-1.2 - Reliability of Linux as a desktop OS
+1.2 - Reliability of Linux as a Desktop OS

 On Windows… well, who hasn’t seen the blue screen?

-1.4 - Hardware requirements
+1.4 - Hardware Requirements

 1.5 - Customizable

-1.6 - Package manager & terminal
+1.6 - Package Manager & Terminal

 terminal windows

-1.7 - Gaming
+1.7 - Games

 Technically, you can use any, but I would choose one based on the following characteristics.

-A - Experience level in Linux
+A - Experience Level with Linux

-It's important to note that all commands working in Arch also work in Manjaro since it has access to what's called the Arch user repository.
-Keep in mind, though, that all packages are community-created open-source and unofficial, so be cautious with what you install.
+It’s worth mentioning that all commands that work on Arch work on Manjaro, since it has access to what is called the “Arch user repository.”
+That said, keep in mind all packages are open source, created by the community, and are unofficial, so be careful with what you install.

 B - Community